romeerez/rake-db.js/README.md

 This will fill table with data only when migrating up.

-All database operations done in transaction so if query contains error - not too bad, table won't be created, you can fix error and run again.
+All migrations are running in transaction so if query contains error - not too bad, table won't be created, you can fix error and run again.

 ## Migration directions